-- Both offer a 4 month or 120 day trial
+- Both have free shipping and offer a 4 month or 120 day trial

 - Nolah has a more responsive sleeping surface

 - Nolah uses a proprietary foam that relieves pressure well but doesn’t trap heat.
-Layla uses copper-infused memory foam.
-The infusion can aid in cooling as well.
+Layla uses copper-infused memory foam, which can aid in cooling as well.